micky-it/ssh-mini-tool/README.md

 ## How to install and use

-To install this package you must first download the files with the following command or download the zip:
+To install this package you must first download the files with the following command (64 bit) or download the latest version:

 `$ sudo git clone https://github.com/micky-it/ssh-mini-tool.git && cd ssh-mini-tool`